modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

 # Markdown JavaScript >> Overview || 10

-Markdown JavaScript (Mdjs) is a format that allows you to use JavaScript with Markdown, to create interactive demos.
+Markdown JavaScript (mdjs) is a format that allows you to use JavaScript with Markdown, to create interactive demos.
 It does so by "annotating" JavaScript that should be executed in Markdown.

 To annotate we use a code block with `js script`.